Polk County Court Records

 Certified copies of letters testamentary, administration, conservatorship, or guardianship$5.00 + $0.25 per page

-For estates where the value falls below the small-estate threshold, a simple estate affidavit may be filed under ORS 114.505 to 114.560, which carries a reduced filing fee of $124.00.
+For estates below the small-estate threshold, a simple estate affidavit may be filed under ORS 114.505 to 114.560 at a reduced filing fee of $124.00.
 When the estate exceeds that threshold, a formal proceeding for appointment of a personal representative is required, and the graduated fee schedule applies.

 Court staff can explain procedures and provide forms but cannot offer legal advice.
-Individuals with questions about which type of probate proceeding to initiate should consult an Oregon-licensed attorney.
+If you're unsure which type of probate proceeding to initiate, consult an Oregon-licensed attorney.
 Marriage solemnization by a circuit court judge costs $117.00 under the statewide fee schedule.
-All current fees and procedural rules are maintained on the OJD’s Fees page.
+All current fees and procedural rules are on the OJD's Fees page.